- All degree requirements must be satisfactorily completed.

 - Print a Graduation Worksheet for the semester you plan to graduate.
 See: Fall 2017 Graduation Worksheet.
 Any Graduation Worksheet submitted after the due date needs to be submitted with an Exception to Policy form found under Forms.

-Print a PDF copy of your u.Achieve degree audit report.
-Video instructions on how to print your u.Achieve degree audit report are available at print u.achieve audit.
+Submit a "printer friendly" copy of your uAchieve degree audit report.
+The "printer friendly" icon can be found on the right-hand side of the audit.
 Please consider two-sided printing when producing the audit report.

 - Apply online to graduate on TESTUDO no later than the last day of schedule adjustment of the semester in which you plan to graduate.